Skip to main content

 Federal Pell Grant

 This grant is awarded to eligible students who are working on their first bachelor’s degree.
-Current amounts for this program can be found here.
+Current amounts for this program can be found on the Federal Student Aid Website.
 Students are limited to the equivalent of 12 semesters (or 600%) of funding.
 Because the summer term is a shorter, non-standard term, Pell grants for the summer are prorated to 35.29%.

 Federal Supplemental Educational Opportunity Grant